Hollyw00d/js-algos/README.md

   | :exclamation: Exponential           | :exclamation: O(2^n)              | :exclamation: Terrible     |
   | :exclamation: Factorial             | :exclamation: O(n!)               | :exclamation: Terrible     |

+## Analyzing Time Complexity

+Analyzing the time complexity of an algorithm involves examining the number of operations it performs as the size of the input grows.
+An operation, in this context, refers to a basic computational step, such as a comparison or arithmetic operation.